pooyagolchian/jekyll-theme/_posts/blog/2017-02-06-axprint-redesign.md

 * Grunt,
 * FlexBox to grid system and product style mixin.

-This redesign is very clean and and consider the following has:
+This redesign is very clean and consider the following has:

 * Golden Ratio, boxes, and all style such as padding, margins, ...,
 * ModularScale font and typography,